catisf/Project-1-Group-2/README.md

 ## 6. Repository structure
 In this repository you can find:
 - ['jupyter_notebooks' folder](https://github.com/catisf/Project-1-Group-2/tree/main/jupyter_notebooks) containing 2 jupyter notebooks.
 The notebook "spotipy_data_prep.ipynb" was used for data preparation.
 It contains the code used to set up permissions to access Spotipy, the list selection and the request for track features and information.
 The notebook "spotipy_data_analyses.ipynb" was used for all the data analyses.
 This notebook also includes markdown blocks that set out the aim of the project, explanation of the analyses and conclusions to be derived from them;
-- ['output_data' folder](https://github.com/catisf/Project-1-Group-2/tree/main/output_data) containing a csv file ('spotipy_data.csv') with the data requested from the API, as well as all the plots resulting from the data analyses notebook.
+- ['output_data' folder](https://github.com/catisf/Project-1-Group-2/tree/main/output_data) containing a csv file ('spotipy_data.csv') with the data requested from the API, as well as all the plots resulting from the data analyses notebook, in a folder named 'analyses_plots'.
-- ['report' folder](https://github.com/catisf/Project-1-Group-2/tree/main/report) containing the slide deck for the presentation of the project
+- ['presentation' folder](https://github.com/catisf/Project-1-Group-2/tree/main/report) containing the slide deck for the presentation of the project

 ## 7. Source code
-- Code in the data prep jupyter notebook is based on code shared by the instructor, as well as code from [Spotipy documentation](ttps://spotipy.readthedocs.io/en/2.22.1/) and from [here](https://towardsdatascience.com/extracting-song-data-from-the-spotify-api-using-python-b1e79388d50)
+- Code in the 'spotipy_data_prep.ipynb' jupyter notebook is based on code shared by the instructor, as well as code from [Spotipy documentation](ttps://spotipy.readthedocs.io/en/2.22.1/) and from [here](https://towardsdatascience.com/extracting-song-data-from-the-spotify-api-using-python-b1e79388d50)
 - Genre analysis: code to we unpack the artist genre column adapted from [here](https://www.learndatasci.com/solutions/python-pandas-dfexplode/)
 - Code to plot subplots based on [matplotlib gallery](https://matplotlib.org/stable/gallery/subplots_axes_and_figures/subplots_demo.html)
 - Code to plot subplots with 2 or more scales based on [matplotlib gallery](https://matplotlib.org/stable/gallery/subplots_axes_and_figures/two_scales.html)